Can You Sue Workers’ Comp for Pain and Suffering?

 When to Contact a Workers’ Compensation Lawyer

-If you believe you have a valid personal injury lawsuit in addition to your workers’ compensation claim, you should meet with a skilled St. Paul workers’ compensation attorney.
+If you believe you have a valid workers’ compensation claim, you should meet with a skilled St. Paul workers’ compensation attorney.
 Contact Arechigo & Stokka online or call today at 651-222-6603 to schedule an initial consultation.
-We have years of experience handling personal injury claims and can help you fight for the maximum compensation for your pain and suffering.
+We have years of experience handling workers’ comp claims and can help you fight for the maximum compensation for your pain and suffering.